 - Evidence of a commitment to a career in neuroscience

-- Full-time appointment at the rank of Assistant Professor, and must have served at that rank for less than four years at the application deadline.
+- Full-time appointment at the rank of assistant professor, and must have served at that rank for less than four years at the application deadline (exceptions may be made to allow for parental leave).
 Scientists holding other titles such as Research Assistant Professor, Adjunct Assistant Professor, Assistant Professor Research Track, Visiting Professor or Instructor are not eligible, and time spent in service in those ranks does not count against the four years of service for determining eligibility.

 - Documentation that the sponsoring institution has government approval for the applicant to work in the U.S.

 Each McKnight Scholar will receive $75,000 annually in 2020, 2021, and 2022.
 Funds may be used in any way that will facilitate development of the Scholar's research program, but not for indirect costs.

 Jeremy Kay, Duke University

 Seok-Yong Lee, Ph.D., Duke University Medical Center

 Structure and pharmacology of sodium channel voltage sensors

 Molecular and Genetic Analyses of Mammalian Touch Sensation